Jack Nicholson: 1970–1989: Stardom and acclaim

 In 1970, Nicholson starred in Five Easy Pieces alongside Karen Black in what became his persona-defining role.
 Nicholson and Black were nominated for Academy Awards for their performances.
 Nicholson played Bobby Dupea, an oil rig worker, and Black played his waitress girlfriend.
 Black noted that Nicholson's character in the film was very subdued and very different from Nicholson's real personality.
-She said that the now-infamous restaurant scene was partly improvised by Nicholson, and was out of character for Bobby, who would not have cared enough to argue with a waitress.
+She said that the now-classic restaurant scene was partly improvised by Nicholson, and was out of character for Bobby, who would not have cared enough to argue with a waitress.
 "I think that Jack really has very little in common with Bobby.
 I think Bobby has given up looking for love.
 But Jack hasn't, he's very interested in love, in finding out things.
 Jack is a very curious, alive human being.
-Always ready for a new idea."Nicholson himself said as much, telling an interviewer, "I like listening to everybody.
+Always ready for a new idea."
+Nicholson himself said as much, telling an interviewer, "I like listening to everybody.
 This to me is the elixir of life."

 There is James Cagney, Spencer Tracy, Humphrey Bogart, and Henry Fonda.
 After that, who is there but Jack Nicholson?